 "Cybersecurity is the field to be in," they say.
-It's a dynamic field with high visibility and billions of dollars are being poured into cybersecurity budgets as boardrooms, executive management teams, and all sorts of other organizational and government leaders are starting to realize the billions of dollars it costs to overlook it.
+It's a dynamic field with high visibility and billions of dollars are being poured into cybersecurity budgets as boardrooms, executive management teams, and all sorts of other organizational and government leaders are starting to realize the billions of dollars it costs to overlook itthe billions of dollars it costs to overlook it and the importance of a cybersecurity strategycybersecurity strategy.
 Why then is the United States sitting in the middle of a workforce deficit?

 There are over 1 million cybersecurity jobs in the United States remaining unfilled, today.
 It's estimated that in the next couple years that number will rise to 1.5 million.
 According to a 2018 (ISC) Cybersecurity Workforce Study, the deficit is largest in the Asia Pacific region — up to 2.1M professionals.

 How To Hire: A Cybersecurity Talent Conundrum

 CybersecurityCybersecurity has been around as long as computers have existed, but has only seen mainstream attention in the past decade or so, with the rise of the internet.
 As a widespread profession and as an academic discipline, it is fairly new, and as schools rush to patch together curricula and faculty to try and capitalize off this explosion of interest, they are producing graduates who have major gaps in their cybersecurity knowledge and no practical knowledge of how to perform these jobs.

 All of this is occurring at the supply side of this talent gap problem, but there are negative factors on the demand side of the problem, as well.
 As employers rush to secure their organizations, they have trouble understanding what it is they are actually looking for, so they turn to certifications and degrees to give them a measure of the skills they are paying for.
 Degrees and certificates are never a guarantee of a skill level and this is as true in Cybersecurity and Information Technology as it ever was.